EricDarve/NLA/content/Eigenvalues.md

 Let's prove the existence of $X$ and $T$.

-We use a proof by induction.
+We use a proof by induction on the matrix size $n$.
 The result can be verified when $n=1.$

 Assume that the result is true for matrices of size less than $n.$